Cervical cancer is the 17th most common cause of cancer death among females in the UK (2014), accounting for 1% of all cancer deaths in females.[1-3]

 Analysis of cervical cancer mortality rates throughout the UK reports some variation between health boundaries,with the highest rates being in parts of the north and the lowest rates in parts of the south.[4,5]

-- Data were provided by ISD Scotland on request, March 2014.
-Similar data can be found here: http://gro-scotland.gov.uk/statistics/theme/vital-events/general/ref-tables/index.html.
+- Data were provided by the Information Services Division (ISD) Scotland on request, November 2015.
+Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.

 - NCIN.
 Cancer Incidence and Mortality by Cancer Network, UK, 2005.
 London: NCIN; 2008.